lanterno/wallapp/README.rst

 WallApp is like facebook except it has only one wall

-Developed in a TDD fashion
+Developed in a TDD fashion -> 100% test coverage

 NOTE: all emails appear in terminal for the time being.